12 Assisted Living Communities near San Antonio

 - Consult Texas Health and Human Services' page on assisted living facility regulations.
-They also have a brochure describing Type A, B and C care and a comprehensive directory of assisted living communities in the state.
+On this page you'll find a description of Type A and Type B communities and a comprehensive directory of assisted living communities in the state.

 - San Antonio's Better Business Bureau collects information about business accreditation, histories of customer complaints and how they were resolved, customer reviews, inspection reports and more.
 It's an ideal resource for vetting potential facilities.

 - Check online customer review sites like Yelp, or seek out reviews of Assisted Living communities on Google, Facebook or Seniorly.

 What Questions Should I Ask When Touring Assisted Living Facilities in San Antonio?

 Here are the top 10 questions you should ask when looking for an assisted living community in San Antonio:

 - What training and certification do all the staff have?
 What refresher training do they receive each year?

 - Are staff available 24/7 to aid residents with personal care, including bathing, dressing and eating?

 - What furnishings are provided in each resident's private living space?
 May residents bring their own furniture?
 Are they able to decorate their own rooms or apartments as they please?

 - Do residents have TVs in their rooms?
 Is cable or satellite service provided, and